amandaag39/cli-application/README.md

 1. Clone the repository.
 2. Run the CLI app using `ruby main.rb`.
+3. Choose one of the numbered options.
-3. A character will be automatically generated for you.
+3. If you're feeling brave, a character will be automatically generated for you.
 4. The app will display the details of the randomly generated character.

 Embark on epic adventures with your Middle-earth character!